banner svg (1)

 Be intentional with your classroom design

-A classroom's layout should be adapted to create a more inclusive physical space.
-Classrooms should be organized in a way that reflects the various activities throughout the day so children know what is expected of them in each area.
-For example, furniture arranged in groups can encourage collaboration and communication, and smaller, quiet areas can be used for individual work.
-Provide a variety of seating options in the classroom to accommodate different needs.
-For example, use bean bag chairs in the calm down corner, or floor cushions or mats for circle time.
+A classroom's design and layout should be thoughtfully designed to foster an inclusive environment.
+Organize the space to reflect the day’s various activities, helping children understand what is expected in each area.
+For instance, arranging furniture in groups can promote collaboration and communication, while designated quiet zones can facilitate individual work.
+Offer diverse seating options to cater to different needs, such as bean bag chairs in a calm-down corner or floor cushions and mats for circle time.

-All children should be able to clearly see the teacher and learning materials.
-Those children with additional needs might need to sit closer to the teacher to ensure they are receiving the proper support throughout the lesson.
+Ensure all children have a clear view of the teacher and learning materials.
+Children with additional needs may benefit from sitting closer to the teacher to receive appropriate support throughout the lesson.

 Set clear classroom rules and routines